-\ : No. ASX Key Governance Principles Compliance Non-compliance ו 2 Structure the Board to add value (cont'd) 2.2 The chair should be an independent director.
+No. ASX Key Governance Principles Compliance Non-compliance ) 2 Structure the Board to add value (cont'd) 2.2 The chair should be an independent director.
 The chair, Dr. Longguang Shi, is a non-executive director of the Company.
 Dr. Shi is not considered to be an independent director by reason of him being a non-executive director of the Company.
 The Board regards Dr. Shi as the best person to chair the Company in the interests of all shareholders.
-The Board recognises the importance of the chair being held by an independent director, however, it believes Dr. Shi to be the most appropriate person for this role, given his diverse background, his long involvement in the Company and his knowledge of its activities.
-2.3 The roles of and Chief Executive Officer should not be exercised by the same individual.
+The Board recognizes the importance of the chair being held by an independent director, however, it believes Dr. Shi to be the most appropriate person for this role, given his diverse background, his long involvement in the Company and his knowledge of its activities.
+2.3 The roles of chair and Chief Executive Officer should not be exercised by the same individual.
 The roles of chair and Chief Executive Officer are not exercised by the same individual.
 Not applicable.
 2.4 The Board should establish a nomination committee.
 The Board has established a Nomination Committee and a Remuneration Committee.
 The Committees have a charter adopted by the Board which sets out the responsibilities of the Committees.
-The Nomination Committee reviews the composition of the Board on an annual basis and makes recommendations to the Board, where considered necessary, to ensure that the Board comprises a number of non-executive directors with an appropriate mix of skills and experience.
+Not applicable.
+1 The Nomination Committee reviews the composition of the Board on an annual basis and makes recommendations to the Board, where considered necessary, to ensure that the Board comprises a number of non-executive directors with an appropriate mix of skills and experience.
 Where necessary, the Committee seeks the advice of external advisers in connection with the suitability of applicants for Board membership.
 Details of the Nomination Committee members are set out on page 15 in this Report.
-Not applicable.

-١. No. ASX Key Governance Principles Compliance Non-compliance
+No. ASX Key Governance Principles Compliance Non-compliance

-1 2 Structure the Board to add value
+) 2 Structure the Board to add value

+(cont'd)

-- (cont'd) The amendment of non-avacuting
+The appointment of non-

-The appointment of non-executive directors are to deal with the
+İ executive directors are to deal

-following matters:
+with the following matters:

 expectations concerning

-preparation and attendance at Board
+preparation and attendance at

-- meetings;
+Board meetings;

-1965.1 de las de

-conflict resolution; and
+• conflict resolution; and

-• the right to seek independent legal
+• the right to seek independent

-- and professional advice (subject to
+legal and professional advice

-prior approval of the Chairman).
+(subject to prior approval of the

+Chairman).

-The Committee also assesses and
+The Committee also assesses and · .

-reviews the independence of all non- executive directors.
+reviews the independence of all

-executive directors.
+non-executive directors.

-ł 2.5 Companies should disclose the process The Charter of the Nomination Not applicable.
+2.5 Companies should disclose the The Charter of the Nomination Not applicable.

-2.5 for evaluating the performance of the Committee requires that it:
+2.3 process for evaluating the Committee requires that it: Two applicable.

+performance of the Board, its Committee requires that it.
-Board,its committees and individual

-directors. annually reviews the composition
+committees and individual directors. annually reviews the

-of the Board;
+composition of the Board;

+, , , , , , , , , , , , , , , , , , ,

-assesses the independence of non-
+• assesses the independence of

-executive directors;
+non-executive directors;

+Í

-- assesses the processes of the Board
+1 • assesses the processes of the

-and Board committees;
+• Board and Board committees;

-• assesses the Board's performance;
+١ • assesses the Board's

-assesses the board's performance,
+performance;

 assesses each director's

 performance before the director

 stands for re-election; and

-• seeks advice of external advisors in
+• seeks advice of external advisors

-connection with the suitability of
+in connection with the suitability

-applicants for Board membership.
+of applicants for Board

+membership.